$537.53 Million in Sales Expected for Argo Group International Holdings, Ltd. (NYSE:ARGO) This Quarter

-On average, analysts expect that Argo Group International will report full year sales of $2.18 billion for the current year, with estimates ranging from $2.15 billion to $2.22 billion.
-For the next financial year, analysts anticipate that the firm will post sales of $2.31 billion, with estimates ranging from $2.26 billion to $2.39 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of research firms that that provide coverage for Argo Group International.
+According to Zacks, analysts expect that Argo Group International will report full year sales of $2.18 billion for the current financial year, with estimates ranging from $2.15 billion to $2.22 billion.
+For the next financial year, analysts expect that the business will post sales of $2.31 billion, with estimates ranging from $2.26 billion to $2.39 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of research analysts that follow Argo Group International.

-Argo Group International (NYSE:ARGO – Get Rating) last announced its earnings results on Tuesday, February 22nd.
-The company reported ($1.77) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($2.74) by $0.97.
-The company had revenue of $530.60 million during the quarter, compared to analyst estimates of $522.10 million.
+Argo Group International (NYSE:ARGO – Get Rating) last released its earnings results on Tuesday, February 22nd.
+The company reported ($1.77) EPS for the quarter, topping analysts’ consensus estimates of ($2.74) by $0.97.
 Argo Group International had a return on equity of 5.40% and a net margin of 4.95%.
-During the same period last year, the company posted ($0.52) earnings per share.
+The firm had revenue of $530.60 million for the quarter, compared to analysts’ expectations of $522.10 million.
+During the same period in the prior year, the firm posted ($0.52) earnings per share.

-Large investors have recently added to or reduced their stakes in the company.
-Huntington National Bank raised its position in Argo Group International by 63,100.0% in the 4th quarter.
-Huntington National Bank now owns 632 shares of the company’s stock valued at $37,000 after buying an additional 631 shares during the last quarter.
-FourThought Financial LLC raised its position in Argo Group International by 344.8% in the 4th quarter.
-FourThought Financial LLC now owns 1,570 shares of the company’s stock valued at $91,000 after buying an additional 1,217 shares during the last quarter.
-USA Financial Portformulas Corp acquired a new stake in Argo Group International in the 4th quarter valued at approximately $92,000.
-S&T Bank PA acquired a new stake in Argo Group International in the 4th quarter valued at approximately $205,000.
-Finally, Mraz Amerine & Associates Inc. acquired a new stake in Argo Group International in the 4th quarter valued at approximately $207,000.
-Institutional investors and hedge funds own 89.02% of the company’s stock.
+Institutional investors have recently bought and sold shares of the business.
+William Blair Investment Management LLC boosted its holdings in Argo Group International by 47,946.8% in the 3rd quarter.
+William Blair Investment Management LLC now owns 946,521 shares of the company’s stock valued at $49,427,000 after purchasing an additional 944,551 shares in the last quarter.
+Norges Bank purchased a new stake in Argo Group International in the 4th quarter valued at approximately $19,168,000.
+Franklin Resources Inc. purchased a new stake in Argo Group International in the 3rd quarter valued at approximately $16,116,000.
+Westwood Holdings Group Inc. boosted its holdings in Argo Group International by 33.7% in the 4th quarter.
+Westwood Holdings Group Inc. now owns 1,181,128 shares of the company’s stock valued at $68,635,000 after purchasing an additional 297,961 shares in the last quarter.
+Finally, Port Capital LLC lifted its position in shares of Argo Group International by 28.3% during the 3rd quarter.
+Port Capital LLC now owns 890,200 shares of the company’s stock valued at $46,486,000 after acquiring an additional 196,617 shares during the period.
+Institutional investors own 89.02% of the company’s stock.

-The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, March 15th.
-Stockholders of record on Monday, February 28th were issued a dividend of $0.31 per share.
-This represents a $1.24 annualized dividend and a dividend yield of 3.14%.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, March 15th.
+Stockholders of record on Monday, February 28th were paid a $0.31 dividend.
+This represents a $1.24 annualized dividend and a dividend yield of 2.90%.
 The ex-dividend date was Friday, February 25th.
-Argo Group International’s dividend payout ratio (DPR) is presently 46.10%.
+Argo Group International’s payout ratio is currently 46.10%.

 Argo Group International Holdings, Ltd. underwrites specialty insurance and reinsurance products in the property and casualty markets.
 The company operates in two segments, U.S. Operations and International Operations.
 It offers primary and excess specialty casualty, general liability, commercial multi-peril, and workers compensation, as well as product, environmental, and auto liability insurance products; management liability, transaction liability, and errors and omissions liability insurance; primary and excess property, inland marine, and auto physical damage insurance; and surety, animal mortality, and ocean marine insurance products.